EJ Johnson (soccer): Hibernian F.C. Reserves

 After securing a UK work permit, Johnson was recalled by Hibernian and ended his loan with the Battery on June 16, 2022.
 Johnson was recalled from his loan to Charleston Battery in June 2022, as he obtained a UK work permit and was added to the Hibs development squad.
 He was then loaned to Scottish League One club Edinburgh in July 2022.

 Austin FC II loan

 On 31 January 2023, Johnson changed his loan club, this time returning to the US to join MLS Next Pro side Austin FC II, the reserve team of Austin FC.
 Austin retained an option to make the move permanent.
 Johnson played in 21 games as a winger for Austin FC II throughout the season they won the 2023 MLS Next Pro Cup.

 Johnson was released from his contract by Hibernian in January 2024.

 Pittsburgh Riverhounds

 On March 8, the Pittsburgh Riverhounds signed EJ Johnson on a 1-year deal only one day prior to their first game of the season against New Mexico United.
 He became a free agent following Pittsburgh's 2024 season.

 Oakland Roots

-On 13 February 2025, Johnson signed with fellow USL Championship club Oakland Roots.
+On February 13, 2025, Johnson signed with fellow USL Championship club Oakland Roots.
+Johnson was released by Oakland following the 2025 season.

+San Antonio FC

+On March 17, 2026, Johnson signed a short-term 25-day contract with USL Championship side San Antonio FC.
+On 17 April 2026, San Antonio FC announced they had signed Johnson for the remainder of the 2026 season.